monmima/main-aide-memoire/zzzz-notes/laravel/inertia.md

 - Paste it at the beginning of app/resources/js/app.js after the other import statements.

-## Using a CDN file like Tailwind CSS (not ideal, but works)
+## Using a CDN file like Tailwind CSS (if you're not using Jetstream)

-Tailwind is a tool similar to Bootstrap
+Tailwind is a tool similar to Bootstrap.
+Of course, linking to a CDN shouldn't be done in production.

 - Go to /resources/views/app.blade.php.
 - Copy this after the other link tag: